sidecus/zyin.intentbot/README.md

 ## One of my intent requires user authentication
 OK.
 If you are using Azure Bot Servie OAuthCard - simply inherit your intent context from ```AuthIntentContext``` instead of ```IntentContext```.

+Check the sample project for more details, especially Startup.cs and files under /sample/Areas.

 # Enjoy!